 - Donald E. MillerDirector of Strategic InitiativesDonald Miller focuses on global religious trends, genocides of the 20th century, and the role of religious NGOs in addressing issues of moral concern.

-- Najuma Smith-PollardProgram Manager of the USC Cecil Murray Center for Community EngagementRev.
-Najuma Smith-Pollard combines her experience as a pastor and expertise as a community leader to train Murray Center Fellows.
+- Najuma SmithAssistant Director of Community and Public EngagementRev.
+Najuma Smith combines her experience as a pastor and expertise as a community leader to train Murray Center Fellows.

 - Nick StreetSenior WriterNick Street is a journalist covering religious change and innovation, Buddhism, Pentecostalism and LGBT issues.